multiscale-cosim/Modular-Science/README.md

 ## How to use ##

 The first release of the Modular Science Framework includes the driving usecase as demonstration of multi-scale co-simulations.
-Follow below links to the repositories of this usecase for a more detailed description, installation guide and how to run it.
+Follow below link to the repository of this usecase for a more detailed description, installation guide and how to run it.

 - [TVB NEST Co-simulation Usecase 1](https://github.com/multiscale-cosim/TVB-NEST-usecase1/tree/stable-release): A multi-scale neuroscience use-case which connects a spiking neural network with a neural mass model using the simulators [NEST](https://www.nest-simulator.org/) and [TVB](https://www.thevirtualbrain.org/tvb/) respectively.
-- more to come...
+- more to come in future releases.

 ## License ##